-9.5.1 For Evaluation and certification instructors/coaches must:

-9.5.1.1 Submit the Application for NCCP Evaluation form (Appendix M)

-9.5.1.2 Submit Portfolio (Taekwondo Canada website) - Submissions are preferred via electronic method (email, drop box)

-9.5.1.3 Submit supporting documents required for evaluation and certification

-9.5.1.4 Pay for evaluation for certification online through the Taekwondo Canada Website

-9.5.1.5 Submit payment receipt along with Application for NCCP Evaluation coac

-9.5.2 Upon receipt of the application and designated fees, Taekwondo Canada will assign an evaluator (Evaluations should not begin before Taekwondo Canada receives all required documentation, assigns an evaluator and approves the evaluation)

-9.5.3 Instructors/coaches must download appropriate evaluation guidelines (portfolio) from the Taekwondo Canada Website or through training program (PC webinars)

-9.5.4 The instructor/coach must contact the evaluator, and satisfy the completion of the portfolio prior to engaging in a Formal Observation or next step in the evaluation process (Performance Coach)

-9.5.5 The evaluator must submit to Taekwondo Canada a suitable report designating the result of the evaluation using the Evaluation Summary in the Evaluator Handbook

-9.5.6 In order to provide greater efficiency in evaluation of coaches, Taekwondo Canada will allow evaluators in introductory contexts (AI and DC) to evaluate multiple coaches provided that:

-9.5.6.1 In the AI evaluation, no more than 5 coaches/evaluator can be evaluated within one day provided that all coaches have the opportunity to be evaluated with context specific participants in a dojang setting

-9.5.6.2 In the DC evaluation, no more than 5 coaches/evaluator can be evaluated within one day provided that all coaches have the opportunity to be evaluated with context specific participants in a competitive setting

-9.5.6.3 All evaluations must include a detailed debrief with each candidate

-9.5.7 Upon receipt of all required evaluation documentation and the evaluator's expense claim, Taekwondo Canada will pay Evaluator honoraria

-9.5.8 Honoraria should be paid within two weeks of receiving required documentation
+- 9.5.1 Al and DC candidates must complete all evaluation requisites within 90 days of requesting evaluation.
+Failure to do so, will warrant re-payment of evaluation if the coach is still within the year of completing the workshop - 9.5.2 PC candidates are expected to complete modules 1-5 during the workshop portion and module 6-8 within 90 days of completion of the workshop.
+Failure to do so, will warrant re-payment of evaluation if the coach is still within the year of completing the workshop - 9.5.3 For Evaluation and certification instructors/coaches must: - 9.5.3.1 Submit Portfolio (Taekwondo Canada website) Submissions are preferred via electronic method - 9.5.3.2 Submit supporting documents required for evaluation and certification - 9.5.3.3 Pay for evaluation for certification online through the Taekwondo Canada Website - 9.5.3.4 Submit payment receipt along with Application for NCCP Evaluation - 9.5.4 Upon receipt of the application and designated fees, Taekwondo Canada will assign an evaluator (Evaluations should not begin before Taekwondo Canada receives all required documentation, assigns an evaluator and approves the evaluation) - 9.5.5 Instructors/coaches must download appropriate evaluation guidelines (portfolio) from the Taekwondo Canada Website - 9.5.6 The instructor/coach must contact the evaluator, and satisfy the completion of the portfolio prior to engaging in a Formal Observation or next step in the evaluation process (Performance Coach) - 9.5.7 The evaluator must submit to Taekwondo Canada a suitable report designating the result of the evaluation using the Evaluation Summary in the Evaluator Handbook - 9.5.8 In order to provide greater efficiency in evaluation of coaches, Taekwondo Canada will allow evaluators in introductory contexts (AI and DC) to evaluate multiple coaches provided that:

+- 9.5.8.1 In the AI evaluation, no more than 5 coaches/evaluator can be evaluated within one day provided that all coaches have the opportunity to be evaluated with context specific participants in a dojang setting - 9.5.8.2 In the DC evaluation, no more than 5 coaches/evaluator can be evaluated within one day provided that all coaches have the opportunity to be evaluated with context specific participants in a competitive setting - 9.5.8.3 All evaluations must include a detailed debrief with each candidate - 9.5.9 Upon receipt of all required evaluation documentation and the evaluator's expense claim, Taekwondo Canada will pay Evaluator honoraria - 9.5.10 Honoraria should be paid within two weeks of receiving required documentation - 9.5.11 Evaluators for AI and DC context, unless there is an exceptional circumstance, are not to be the same as the LF for that participant.
+Evaluators (unless there is an exceptional circumstance) will not be from the same club franchise or family as the candidate. - 9.5.12 Evaluator for PC can be the same as the as this course requires coaches to work with the LF directly to complete the portfolios